-Exact dates are given in the relevant Key Dates document on Moodle.
+Exact dates and the full schedule is given in the relevant Key Dates document on Moodle.

 1.8 Word limits and deadlines

 Word limits are maxima and should be adhered to.
 Each word limit includes footnotes but excludes figures, tables, appendices, abstract, contents page(s), and bibliography.